ovh/docs/pages/cloud/dedicated/pxe-with-full-private-dedicated/guide.en-gb.md

 We will present the case of [dedicated server(s)](https://www.ovhcloud.com/en-gb/bare-metal/) configured in **OLA** mode, i.e. with **only** private networks.
 This choice offers your infrastructure the best possible isolation/protection for your hosted service.<br>
-The only significant difference is that [private networks](https://docs.ovh.com/fr/ovhcloud-connect/presentation-concepts/#prive) do not have access to everything that does not belong to your infrastructure.<br>
+The only significant difference is that [private networks](https://docs.ovh.com/gb/en/ovhcloud-connect/overview/#private-connection) do not have access to everything that does not belong to your infrastructure.<br>
 As a result, a server isolated by its private network prevents the boot mechanism.
 This means that when systems are booted via the **Netboot** (Network Boot) method, they are based on OVHcloud’s internal network and shared services.

 ### Netboot startup overview

 A major component exists in 2 versions:

-- **PXE**: using a standardised client/server environment, based on BOOTP/DHCP/TFTP protocols, to enable boot/deployment through the client system network.<br>
+- **PXE**: Using a standardised client/server environment, based on BOOTP/DHCP/TFTP protocols, to enable boot/deployment through the client system network.<br>
-- **iPXE**: using a more advanced, standardised client/server environment, based on HTTP, iSCSI, AoE, FCoE, Wi-Fi protocols to enable client system network boot/deployment.
+- **iPXE**: Using a more advanced, standardised client/server environment, based on HTTP, iSCSI, AoE, FCoE, Wi-Fi protocols to enable client system network boot/deployment.

 ### A quick overview of Netboot startup at OVHcloud

 List of components involved during startup:

-- A **DHCP** server: assigns a network configuration (lease with IP address) for a client machine that is attempting to boot.
+- A **DHCP** server: Assigns a network configuration (lease with IP address) for a client machine that is attempting to boot.
-- A **TFTP** service: resources available across the network that will be queried/queried by PXE and iXPE.
+- A **TFTP** service: Resources available across the network that will be queried by PXE and iXPE.
 - The **rEFInd** solution, in the form of a **BootLoader**, was chosen because it was perfectly adapted.
 It will allow the search of boot sectors of client machines: local disk, USB, etc.

 Here is a (logical) Netboot boot schema: